Articles / Leadership Zoom Games: Virtual Team Building That Actually Works

 The element that stands out as vital for team building success is leadership involvement.
 Leaders who invest in their teams and see colleagues as assets build rapport and generate better performance.
 Games provide structured opportunities for this investment.

-Remote teams lack the natural bonding of shared physical space:
+Remote teams lack the natural bonding of shared physical space: - No corridor conversations - No spontaneous lunches - No reading the room energy - No organic relationship building

 Games deliberately create what remote work accidentally removes.